-- Lock Audio Gain To Unity-When set, the KONA 3G will ignore the Final Cut Pro 7 gain setting and set the audio gain at unity.
-When not set, this checkbox tells the KONA 3G to get the audio gain setting from Final Cut Pro 7. - Analog Audio Monitor Level-This selection determines the audio level that will appear at the analog audio outputs ("FSD" is full-scale-deflection reading as measured on a VU meter).
+Lock Audio Gain To Unity-When set, the KONA 3G will ignore the third-party application gain setting and set the audio gain at unity.
+When not set, this checkbox tells the KONA 3G to get the audio gain setting from the application.

+Analog Audio Monitor Level-This selection determines the audio level that will appear at the analog audio outputs ("FSD" is full-scale-deflection reading as measured on a VU meter).
 Select +18 for Europe or +24 for USA.

-Conversion Tab Screen
+Conversion Screen